-Though the merriment of the season brings (mostly) joy, it also often lands self-care on the back burner.
+The season also often lands self-care on the back burner.
 Here are a few tools to help give yourself the greatest gift of all: you and your health at (almost) the top of the list.

 In a culture that applauds you for doing it all, and in a season that reinforces it, sleep is underrated.
-Prioritize your time and your rest –– give yourself permission to not RSVP “yes” to every invite.
-Plus, when you are rested, you are more present to truly enjoy all of the festivities.
+Prioritize your time and your rest –– repeat after me: "no" is a full sentence.
+When you are rested, you are more present to truly appreciate the small moments that come with the season.

 More importantly, sleep is one of the best ways to support your immune system.